proksee-project/proksee-cmd/docs/developer/assemble.md

 *assembly_strategy.py*

-Encapsulates information about an assembly stategy to follow, including whether or not to proceed with the strategy, a plain-language report to provide the user about the strategy, and the assembler to use for assembly.
+Encapsulates information about an assembly strategy to follow, including whether or not to proceed with the strategy, a plain-language report to provide the user about the strategy, and the assembler to use for assembly.
 The assembler object should be proconfigured with all necessary parameters, such that only .assemble() needs to be called to perform the determined assembly.

 ## ContaminationHandler